 This is a big one for me.
 I have been a traveler since childhood.
 More and more I realize how every adventure has brought me to this place in my business.
 My choices led to experiences that have led me to this moment where I have an opportunity to blend two sides of my self.
 And, my adventures deeply inform my beliefs and desires to learn from and connect with entrepreneurs on a global level.
 Even my philanthropic interests reflect my global perspective.

 I believe embracing a mindset of adventure and experimentation in business and life, opens doors to opportunities.

 Circling back to intention vs. accident, when I traveled to Peru, both times for personal adventure, I accidentally found the transformation I wanted for my business.

-There is a sweet spot where experience, expertise and passion intersect.
-That is the point where magic happens and that is where I want to take you, if you want to work in your sweet spot too.
+There is a sweet spot where experience, expertise, and passion intersect.
+That is the point where the magic happens and that is where I want to take you if you want to work in your sweet spot too.
 Most importantly, your sweet spot is where all strategy and tactics should originate to ensure congruence with your message and work.

 Side note: blogging experts (me included) always advise you to write about your readers, how to solve their problems and make their lives better.
 While that is true, sometimes it’s necessary for the author (me, you) to pull back the curtain and share what’s going on behind the scenes.
 This can be just as instructive as how-to and educational content.

 What do you think?
 Does this revelation help you see the possibilities in your business?
 Does it help you better understand where I’m coming from and where I”m going?